Baylor men stake first Final Four claim since 1950 with win over Arkansas

 But once the teams returned, Baylor’s defense clamped down.
 Arkansas leading scorer Moses Moody, a standout freshman guard, didn’t make a basket until the second half.
 He finished with 11 points on 2-for-10 shooting.
 Arkansas guard JD Notae, who scored 14 points in just 15 minutes off the bench, fouled out with his fifth coming on a charge call and 13:38 still left in the whistle-heavy game.

-Throughout the tournament, the Razorbacks have responded when down.
-But they hadn’t yet faced a team of the caliber of Baylor, a squad with poise and a handful of veterans who can deliver.
+Throughout the tournament, the Razorbacks responded when down.
+But they hadn’t faced a team of the caliber of Baylor, a squad with poise and a handful of veterans who can deliver.
 And so the Bears’ night ended with confetti and pieces of self-trimmed pieces of netting tied to their regional championship hats.